ContinUSE/openstack-on-coreos/README-nova-docker.md

 The Docker driver is a hypervisor driver, it is support to Openstack Nova Compute.
 The driver lives out-of-tree for juno, but I am trying to make docker container just like Nova Compute Container.
 Now I'm testing this driver, and I think that needed to orchestrating docker tool.

 ## nova-docker service start
-Any Host Login to One of the CoreOS Cluster Nodes.
+Any Host Login to One of the Controller Cluster Nodes.
 And Nova-docker service starting.
 ```
-# vagrant ssh nova-docker-01
+# vagrant ssh controller-01

 on coreos
 $ cd /continuse/service